amwales-888/amjson/README.md

 The implementation stores an object representation of each element of the json data with a pool.
-The pool is either allocated by the caller and passed in or left to the parser to allocate as required.
+The pool is either allocated by the caller and passed in or size is requested left to the parser to allocate and reallocate as required.
+We keep reallocations to a minimum and use a simplistic approach to resizing.

+Each object in the pool is 32bytes in length, in the case of strings and numbers we points back to the original JSON data.
+The original JSON data is never changed and never copied in we simply store pointer and length into the original data.

-Each object in the pool is 32bits in length and points back to the original JSON data, objects are chained together using offset from the start of the pool.
-Since all offsets are to objects within the pool and are allocated in sequential order, it is trivial to reallocate the pool without affecting any references.
+Parser objects in the pool are chained together using offset from the start of the pool.
+Since all offsets are to objects within the pool and are allocated in sequential order, it is trivial to grow the pool by simplying reallocating it without affecting any references.

 The parser is implemented using a single character lookahead recursive decent parser.
 It is possible that large ammounts of